NBISweden/workshop-scRNAseq/index.md

 # Single cell RNA sequencing analysis course
 Scilifelab Solna, Rooms Air & Fire,  2018-05-21 - 2018-05-23

+This course will cover the basic steps in single cell RNAseq (scRNAseq) processing and data analysis.
+Topics covered will include:

+* An overview of the current scRNAseq techniques
+* Basic overview of pipelines for processing raw reads into expression values
+* Quality control of scRNAseq data
+* Dimensionality reduction and clustering techniques
+* Data normalization
+* Differential gene expression for scRNAseq data
+' Examples on how to use these tools in a research project.

 ##### Schedule

 Course schedule can be found here: [Schedule](schedule)